Jefficus/caloriefountain/pages/home.md

 The site is organized into 3 main sections:

 - [Lab Notes](/priority/labnotes) - Think of these as the project water cooler.
 It's where you'll find ideas, thoughts about the project, links to related materials, and minor status updates about my active investigations.
-- [Milestones](/priority/milestones) - Think of these as "Reports to Management."
-These are the more official posts I make to document decisions, propose new investigations, and report on their status.
+- [Targets](/priority/targets) - Think of these as "Reports to Management."
+These are the more official posts I make to declare specific project goals and track progress toward them.
 - [Plans](/priority/plans) - The point of the whole project — get the plans and build a calorie fountain for yourself.